 Rhode Island HIV 90-90-90 Initiative – This web page describes the state’s 2020 goals of assuring that 90% of people living with HIV will know their status, 90% of people living with HIV will be engaged in HIV care, and 90% of people living with HIV will have viral suppression.
 The bottom of the page includes a bar graph chart illustrating the HIV care continuum in Rhode Island during 2018.

-2017 Vermont HIV Annual Report – The last page of this report focuses on linkage to care and viral suppression of people diagnosed with HIV in Vermont during 2017 – the latest year for which published data are available.
+2017 Vermont HIV Annual Report – The last page of this report focuses on linkage to care and viral suppression of people diagnosed with HIV in Vermont during 2017 – the latest year for which the Vermont Department of Health has published data.